By: Doug Hetherington, CEO & Program Architect at HealtH2Business

 Creating a healthcare ecosystem that works for the community is essential.

-I have since experienced on multiple occasions employers, providers, administrators and vendors at the table all working together for the common good of the community.
+I have since experienced on multiple occasions employers, providers, administrators, brokers and vendors at the table all working together for the common good of the community and their benefits.
 I now focus on what I call the three pillars of success: provider, employer and employee.
 The goal is to assure what we create is financially sustainable and meaningful for both the provider and employer.
 Once that is solved, we then shift our focus on creating a great experience for the employee.
 Can you image what you could do if the financial piece was solved and providers and employers were working together for the benefit of the employee?
 Can you imagine what that could do for your community?

-As a broker, I admit that I have sat in front of business owners and leaders and provided a complicated renewal spreadsheet with a large increase and asked them to choose the column that sucked the least.
+As a benefits broker, I admit that I have sat in front of business owners and leaders and provided a complicated renewal spreadsheet with a large increase and asked them to choose the column that sucked the least.
 I’ll never do that again.
-While I have nothing but optimism and respect for healthcare and the broker industry, I choose community and will continue to choose my community.
+While I have nothing but optimism and respect for health insurance and the benefits broker industry, I choose community and will continue to choose my community.

 I recently spoke with Maestro Health on this very topic.
 Click here to download the webinar and learn more.